Napa Valley · 2026

 Who We Are

-Teachers, healers, neighbors, lifelong learners carrying the same wisdom and walking the same paths are all over the valley, but rarely in the same room.
-This school is what grew from those encounters.
-It has no fixed home, but it moves with the people and places that carry it.
+Teachers, healers, neighbors, and lifelong learners carrying the same wisdom are all over the valley, but rarely in the same room.
+Restore hopes to connect these makers to each other, and point people toward them.

 The Teachers